Find out how the international Malaysia Airlines business class A330 stacks up against the competition.

 Malaysia Airlines business class: Verdict

-Earlier, I mentioned my apprehension of flying Malaysia Airlines business class, but I need not have worried.
+Earlier, I mentioned my apprehension about flying Malaysia Airlines business class, but I need not have worried.
 My concern over its financial difficulties and losing two planes in recent memory doesn’t appear to concern all Australians, particularly given the Business Class cabin was full.

 Does Malaysia Airlines Business Class deliver?
 Yes, but with room for improvement.

+The hard product is perfectly acceptable – it’s a comfortable seat and bed, but the entertainment movie options need improvement.
 The soft product is adequate with attentive staff and it offers good value for money, but the dessert situation needs to be fixed.

 Of course, when you’re flying through the night, you don’t tend to drink or indulge in food as much as a day flight, but the lie-flat bed is worth its weight in gold.